 The Washington University Tuberous Sclerosis Clinic at St. Louis Children's Hospital is one of about 50 Tuberous Sclerosis Complex (TSC) clinics in the U.S. dedicated specifically to the care of individuals with TSC.
-The mission of the TSC Clinic is to provide multidisciplinary, comprehensive care of children with TSC and to promote research, education and awareness about TSC.
+The mission of the TSC Clinic is to provide multidisciplinary, comprehensive care of children and adults with TSC and to promote research, education and awareness about TSC.

 The TSC Clinic is based in the Neurology Department at Washington University and St. Louis Children's Hospital, focusing on neurological symptoms, such as seizures, developmental problems and autism.